reductstore/website/blog/2024-01-28-reductstore-v1_8_0-released/index.md

 #### Remote Replication

-What if our device doesn't have a public IP, or the connection quality is too low for direct device interaction?
-We could address this by setting up a server with a ReductStore in our infrastructure and replicating the anomalous images from the edge device there.
+We could address this by setting up a server with a ReductStore database in our infrastructure and replicating the anomalous images from the edge device to the server.

 ![Remote Replication Example](./img/remote-replication.webp)

 ### Configuration